Listicles

 On the other hand, check our the SERPs for “SEO tips”.

 It’s almost all list posts.
-This means that a high-quality listicle around this keyword has a good chance of ranking on the first page of Google.
+This means that a high-quality listicle around this keyword has a good chance of ranking highly on Google.

 Create a Roundup With Influencers